30 September 2023

 Indefinite Suspension

-A construction declared “suspended”—by the operator, authorities, regulators, etc., or listed as “suspended” by IAEA-PRIS—that has not resumed as of 1 January 2023, and has no date or real prospect of restart.
+A construction declared “suspended”—by the operator, authorities, regulators, etc., or listed as “suspended” by IAEA-PRIS—that has not resumed as of the latest update of the DataViz, and has no date or real prospect of restart.
 This includes non-official suspensions, for which WNISR has determined that there is de facto no active construction and no prospect of timely restart.

 • Abandoned Construction